 - B. Braun Medical Convertible, Vena Tech, and LP

 - Rex Medical Option

 - Rafael Medical SafeFlo

 Retrievable IVC filters are usually made of metals that are non-magnetic.
-For example, Bard’s IVC filter is made of Nitinol, or nickel titanium alloy.
-Cook’s IVC filters are made of Conichrome, or cobalt chromium nickel molybendium iron alloy.
+For example, Bard’s IVC filter is made of Nitinol or nickel-titanium alloy.
+Cook’s IVC filters are made of Conichrome or cobalt chromium-nickel molybdenum iron alloy.

-Similar to filter insertion, removing your IVC filter is done under x-ray and using a catheter with a snare.
-The catheter snare hooks onto the end of your IVC filter, which is then covered in a sheath, and then removed from your body.
+Similar to filter insertion, removing your IVC filter is done under an x-ray and using a catheter with a snare.
+The catheter snare hooks onto the end of your IVC filter, which is then covered in a sheath and then removed from your body.

 Some IVC filters are placed permanently.
 Optionally retrievable IVC filters are usually placed in patients with a high risk of pulmonary embolism and are later removed when the risk decreases.

 Typically, a retrievable IVC filter can be removed if done within several months of insertion.
 The decision to remove an IVC filter will be based on the patient’s particular risk factors, including whether they can take blood thinners and the length of time they are at risk for blood clots.

 Generally, the longer a retrievable IVC filter has been in place, the more difficult it becomes to remove.
 The most common reasons an IVC filter cannot be removed are it becomes lodged in the wall of the inferior vena cava or the filter becomes filled with large blood clots.